 “That courier was commandeered for its speed.
 They must be expecting an attack on the colony.
 Without the inverter they’ll be destroyed.”

 Winifred did not answer.
 She had stopped moving and was staring through the hole that had been blasted into the bridge.

 “Meet me in the lounge,” she said suddenly, before she rushing off.

 Henri was waiting in the lounge for a good twenty minutes before he started to worry.
 Although Winifred had stopped the ships’ tumbling, the lounge was filled with items floating around.
-Once in a while something would drift out of the huge hole in the ceiling and disappear into the deep, A napkin.
-A plate.
+Once in a while something would drift out of the huge hole in the ceiling and disappear into the deep.
+A napkin.
+A glass.
 A bracelet.

 Had Winifred taken a lifeboat and drifted away as well?
 He tried to reach her over his suit radio, but without the relay through the ship’s comm system, the range of their suits was severely limited.
 Especially through all the bulkheads and alloys in the interior of the ship.

 Before paranoia became panic, Winifred came floating into the lounge with two huge cases.